sunil-gumatimath/database-notebook/README.md

 This repository is a practical collection of SQL examples, queries, and schema snippets intended as a learning notebook or quick reference.
 Content is organized by SQL concepts (DDL, DML, DQL) and features (functions, operators, subqueries, etc.).

 **What you'll find:**
-- 30+ SQL files with examples and practice queries
+- **30+ SQL files** with examples and practice queries covering all major SQL topics
-- Two complete sample schemas (SCOTT and HR) with realistic data
+- **Two complete sample schemas** (SCOTT and HR) with realistic data
+  - SCOTT: 14 employees, 4 departments (classic Oracle training schema)
+  - HR: 107 employees, 27 departments, 23 locations, 25 countries (enterprise-level)
-- Progressive learning path from basics to advanced topics
+- **Progressive learning path** from basics to advanced topics
-- Real-world query patterns and problem-solving approaches
+- **Real-world query patterns** and problem-solving approaches
-- Hands-on assignments for skill reinforcement
+- **Hands-on assignments** for skill reinforcement with detailed solutions
+- **Function libraries** covering character, numeric, date, and aggregate functions

 **Database compatibility:** Examples primarily use MySQL/MariaDB syntax with notes for Oracle and PostgreSQL where syntax differs.